 The UK is a multicultural country and you will find local shops will sell most things you will need.
 If you can’t find what you’re looking for locally, some of the larger supermarkets stock a wider range of international products.
 There are also restaurants serving cuisine from around the world so if you’re looking for something to remind you of home you’ll be able to find just what you want.

 Read our arrival guide to find help for planning your journey, what to pack and what it’s like to live and study in the UK.

 Download our campus map to help you find your way around when you arrive.

-Tuition fees for all International Study Centre programmes, accommodation costs and additional fees.
+Find out tuition fees for all International Study Centre programmes, plus accommodation costs and additional fees.

 Viewing and paying your fees is fast, simple and secure.
-Pay online immediately using a wide range of payment methods
+Pay online now.

 Fill out our online application form to apply to study at the the University of Surrey International Study Centre.